 I had the pleasure of showing my friend Dolores around the city last month and chuckled as she kept forgetting that we could leave a bar or restaurant with a drink in hand.
 I’d suggest we go and she’d remember, suddenly, that we could.
 We didn’t have to sit around and finish our drinks.
 Or, even crazier, we could pop into a bar as we walked by, order a drink, and keep going our merry way.
 Her realization that these were possibilities happened over and over again, as she kept reverting to her non-conscious habits.

 Dolores’ experience is a great example of how we internalize rules invented by humans to the point where they feel like laws of nature.
 In our daily lives in Los Angeles, where we both live, we hang out together and drink alcohol under the local regulations.
 We rarely feel constrained by these because we forget that it could be another way.
-This is the power of culture to make alternative ways of life invisible and, as a result, gain massive public conformity to arbitrary norms and laws.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-Find her on Twitter, Facebook, and Instagram.
+This is the power of culture to make alternative ways of life invisible and, as a result, gain massive public conformity to arbitrary norms and laws.Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+You can follow her on Twitter, Facebook, and Instagram.